 What is the goal of the One School, One Story program?

 To build community through a shared reading experience.
-When everyone is reading the same book (students, staff, custodians, coaches, etc.) it connects people.
+When participants read the same book (students, staff, custodians, coaches, etc.) it connects them.
 It gives them a common experience.
 It builds empathy and cultural humility.
 It builds community.
 It promotes conversation about how the ideas raised in the book connect with our community.

 How can I get a copy of the summer reading book?

-In June, every rising 9th-12th grade student, teacher and staff member will be gifted a copy of the winning title to read, keep, and share with friends and family.
-Students who enroll in the school district over the summer can pick up a copy of the book in the CRLS main office.
+In March, every 9th-grade student will be gifted a copy of the winning title to read, keep, and share with friends and family.
+10th-12th grade students can choose to receive a copy of the book by signing up to participate.
 Digital copies of the book are available through SORA, the CRLS Library's digital collection.

 Who can I contact with questions?